External Provisioners

 Store the key in a kubernetes secret:

-kubectl create secret generic coder-provisioner-psk --from-literal=my-cool-key=`<key omitted>`
+kubectl create secret generic coder-provisioner-keys --from-literal=my-cool-key=`<key omitted>`

 -